Tiffilore/Monkey_Business/visualizer/README.md

 ## visualizing evaluation

 - goal: touch evaluator-code as little as possible
-- only works if the evaluator doesn't panic
+- price: only works if the evaluator doesn't panic
-- environments are not displyed so far
+- environments are not displayed so far
 - evaluation trees really are DAGs
   - possible steps:
     - step 1: display then several times
-    - step 2: display them separately
+    - step 2: display them once, give them a name and only display name from second usage on
+      - exception: Boolean + Null
+      - expls for step 2 are named "evalx.1"

 ### examples: